IQTLabs/aiplatform/README.rst

 What It Currently Includes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* A preliminary Kubernetes Helm chart for [MLFlow](https://www.mlflow.org), an open source tool for managing and auditing the machine learning lifecycle.
+* A preliminary Kubernetes Helm chart for `MLFlow <https://www.mlflow.org/>`_, an open source tool for managing and auditing the machine learning lifecycle.
 * The Docker containers from DoD Platform One's IronBank for building MLFlow in a hardened manner.